concord-consortium/seismic-explorer/README.md

 http://seismic-explorer.concord.org/version/1.1.0/index.html

+## Configuration

+Some options can be set using URL parameters, for example:

+* http://seismic-explorer.concord.org/?startTime=2016-08-01&endTime=2016-08-31 - limit date range to one month.
+* http://seismic-explorer.concord.org/?tileLimit=20000 - set max number of earthquakes downloaded per one map tile to 20000 (default 12000).
+* http://seismic-explorer.concord.org/?api=USGS - use USGS API instead of Concord API.
+* http://seismic-explorer.concord.org/?cache=false - don't use CloudFront CDN / caching.

 ## Development

 First, you need to make sure that webpack is installed and all the NPM packages required by this project are available: